tetteis/mapbox-map-project/README.md

 The goal of this project is to build a map using the Mapbox SDK and add a marker that displays a popup when you click on it.

-To get this working you need to sign up on the [mapbox.com](https://www.mapbox.com/) website by clicking on the **Sign in** then **Sign up for Mapbox**.
+To get this working you need to sign up on the [mapbox.com](https://www.mapbox.com/) website.
 You will then find your access token on the page after your login, which will looks like this:

 **pk.eyxxxxxxxxxxx...**